9 min read

 But how did this path start?
 Microcurrent technology applied to medical treatments has been around for about half a century and is sort of old news, or it would be if we didn’t keep finding new ways to apply it.
 Microcurrent therapy dates back to the 1970s, when Dr. Thomas W. Wing began using electrical stimulation to treat conditions such as Bell’s palsy, a disorder affecting the nerve that controls facial muscle movement on one side of the face, resulting in stroke-like drooping.
 His goal was to find a reliable and effective way to recover the muscles and nerves so that people could get their faces and their lives back.

 For contemporary medical purposes, microcurrent therapy is used to treat inflammation, scar tissue, and pain, especially pain linked to nerve and muscle problems.
-If you’ve ever known someone with severe pain (chronic or as a result of an injury) or had the misfortune of going through it yourself, chances are that current was used to help with the pain itself and entice the body to heal itself.
+If you’ve ever known someone with severe pain (chronic or as a result of an injury) or had the misfortune of going through it yourself, chances are that a current was used to help with the pain itself and entice the body to heal itself.
 FSM therapy works by enhancing ATP production in the cell.
 ATP is a vital energy used for most biochemical and physiological processes in the body from your first to your last breath.
 If all the mitochondria in your cells suddenly decided to strike and were to stop producing ATP for a fraction of a second, death would be almost instantaneous.
 This is how arsenic works, preventing proper cell respiration and energy production.
 ATP is an absolutely vital energy source for all bodily tissues and processes, and its role is just as evident in repairing damaged tissues.
 By increasing ATP levels in cells by up to 500%, Frequency-Specific Microcurrent therapy promotes faster recovery and damage repair with basically zero side effects.

 electrical current

-Microcurrent technology has opened new doors since the initial noble medical purpose and various branches that split off the main idea.
+Microcurrent technology has opened new doors since the initial noble medical purpose, and various branches that split off the main idea.
 When discussing beauty benefits regarding the face and the body, microcurrent offers targeted solutions for one of the most significant concerns consuming our aesthetic considerations: the fear of aging and the chase after the elusive eternal youth.
-Thanks to its various benefits and non-invasive approach as a natural energy the body knows how to deal with, it has spilled over into anti-aging treatments.
+Thanks to its various benefits and non-invasive approach as a natural energy that the body knows how to deal with, it has spilled over into anti-aging treatments.
 The lab coats' sleeves were rolled up high, and the research has shown that low-level currents help stimulate facial muscles and collagen production.
 We all know that once the collagen deteriorates, things start going downhill, literally.
 Our options of zero-incision rejuvenation look grim if we cannot rev up this collagen production again.
-This microcurrent lightning in-a-bottle allows us to push the pedal to the metal via an entirely natural and benign power to restore collagen production, lift, tone, stimulate, and tighten the muscle and the skin above it.
+This microcurrent lightning in a bottle allows us to push the pedal to the metal via an entirely natural and benign power to restore collagen production, lift, tone, stimulate, and tighten the muscle and the skin above it.
 So, microcurrent therapy in beauty tech pertains mainly to facelifting and body sculpting by re-educating and stimulating the muscles and offering both immediate and cumulative benefits.

-2. Microcurrent Therapy in Cosmetics & Beauty
+2. Cosmetics & Beauty Microcurrent Uses

 Facial Treatments: